braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/language_codes.md

 # User language codes

-> This reference article provides a completed list of currently supported user language codes at Braze.
+> This article covers the user language codes that are currently supported at Braze.

 In general, Braze uses the majority of [ISO-639-1](http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes) standard codes, but a few are not included in that set.